Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/static/testing/testing.md

 #### As a reader and returning visitor to the website :

 * As a reader, I want to see the most liked/successful/trendy books on a certain period to not miss out so that I can be up to date about trendy readings
-- Readers have access to a special selection of books provided via Readflix. for every time they visit they will have a different selection.
+- Readers have access to a special selection of books provided via Readflix. (a specific focus every month)

 * As a reader, I want to be informed about new books releases, events, masterclass so that I can improve my learning skils in general.
 - To be informed about lastest news , tips , events, user can visit the community page